CV Tools: Overview & Technical FAQ

 What is CV Tools?

-CV Tools is a free pack consisting of CV-enabled instruments, synchronization tools, and modulation utilities that enable users to seamlessly integrate Ableton Live with modular devices that utilize the Eurorack format.
+CV Tools is a free pack of CV-enabled instruments, synchronization tools, and modulation utilities that enable users to seamlessly integrate Ableton Live with various devices in the Eurorack format.

 Requirements for CV Tools